 In these sentences the auxiliary is stressed strongly.
-As there are several issues of stress, rhythm, and intonation with auxiliary verbs, the pronunciation practice has been broken into parts.
-In a-b, Sts practise reply questions and auxiliaries for emphasis.
-In d, they practise So / Neither do I. In e, they then practise question tags.
+Because there are several issues of stress, rhythm, and intonation with auxiliary verbs, the pronunciation practice has been broken into parts.
+In a-b, Sts practice reply questions and auxiliaries for emphasis.
+In d, they practice So / Neither do I. In e, they then practice tag questions.

-a 1.15 Focus on the task and the three conversations.
+a 1 1.15 Focus on the task and the three conversations.
 Play the audio once the whole way through for Sts just to listen.

-See conversations in Student's Book on p.11
+1.15 See conversations in the Student Book on p.11

 Now play the audio again for Sts to listen and underline the highlighted auxiliaries that are stressed.
-Check answers.